rjsmith1999/IMMERSE/_pages/log.md

 * **Wednesday**:
   - Started writing a summary of experiment behavior in the test
+  - Updated plot script
+  - _TODO:_
+    - Finish Updating Logs to create summary spreadsheets for each run

 ### Week 17: Sep 9 - Sep 10, 2021
 * **Goals**: